ahmdrz/goinsta/README.md

 Unofficial Instagram API written in Golang

+## Legal

+@mgp25
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Instagram or any of its affiliates or subsidiaries.
+This is an independent and unofficial API.
+Use at your own risk.

 **Very simple and no-dependency Instagram API**

 This library work like android version of instagram